Women at WIRC · Karalynn Cromeens | The Cromeens Law Firm

-On this episode of Women at WIRC, we talk to lawyer Karalynn Cromeens of The Cromeens Law Firm.
+On this episode of Women at WIRC, we talk to construction lawyer Karalynn Cromeens of The Cromeens Law Firm.
 Listen to learn how to control the never ending punch list, a lawyer’s advice for handling cancellations, and believe it or not, a way to limit negative reviews.

 Cromeens says that 90% of residential construction litigation she works with could have been prevented—part of that comes from the contract and the other part comes from trusting your gut.